doc4d/4d-web-studio/docs/design-webforms/components.md

 ### How to craft a component

-1. Select the element you want to turn into a crafted component.
+1. On the canvas, select the element you want to turn into a crafted component.
 2. In the **Tooltip**, click **...** and select **Save as craft**.
 3. (Optional) Enter a name for the crafted component.
 4. Click **Add**.